 I am a dedicated educator and researcher with a strong value base in learner-centred and research-led teaching.
 I have a PhD in English Literature and extensive experience of teaching and tutoring students from a range of backgrounds, ages, abilities and levels, from Year 9, GCSE and A Level, to adult education qualifications and undergraduate modules in English Literature.

-Encouraging, motivating and supporting students to excel while also maintaining good mental health is extremely important to me.
+Encouraging, motivating and supporting students to fulfil their potential, while also maintaining good mental health, is extremely important to me.
 The rigid structures of the national curriculum don’t always work for everyone, and in my experience often lead to students falling out of love with a subject, getting bored with it, and even experiencing a decline in their mental health due to the pressure.
 To counteract this, I like to give tutees some autonomy and choice about what they learn and how they learn it.
 I find that this helps to improve their interest in the subject, which aids motivation and confidence.

 As well as this learner-centred approach, I like to make sure that tutorials are research led wherever possible.
-This means that I will encourage students to engage with cutting edge literary research, introducing them to different types and examples of literature and encouraging them to conduct their own research.
+This means that I will encourage students to engage with cutting edge literary research, introducing them to different types and examples of literature, and encouraging them to conduct their own research.
 This helps to keep the subject fresh while also enhancing their knowledge of the subject and supporting their study of curriculum-based texts.

 My Experience and Expertise